CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Carbon Monoxide Hazard

 Exhaust gas contains poisonous carbon monoxide.
 Avoid inhalation of exhaust gas.
-Never run the engine in a closed garage or confined a Other Equipment
+Never run the engine in a closed garage or confined area.
+Other Equipment

-Review the instructions provided with the equipment powered by this engine for any additional safety precautions that should be observed in conjunction with engine startup, shutdown, operation, or protective appa that may
+Review the instructions provided with the equipment powered by this engine for any additional safety precautions that should be observed in conjunction with engine startup, shutdown, operation, or protective apparatus that may be required.

 2. COMPONENTS & CONTROL LOCATIONS

-text_image AIR CLEANER MUFFLER SWITCH OIL FILLER CAP/ DIPSTICK STARTER GRIP RECOIL STARTER OIL DRAIN PLUG
+AIR CLEANER, MUFFLER, SWITCH, OIL FILLER CAP/DIPSTICK, STARTER GRIP, RECOIL STARTER, OIL DRAIN PLUG

 3. CONTROLS